2024

 Included in the following sections is a discussion of assumptions and study methods used for the years ATC simulated to satisfy the near-term (1 – 5 year) and long-term (5 year and beyond) transmission planning horizon requirements as required by North American Electric Reliability Corporation (NERC) transmission system assessment standards.
 Also included is discussion of how ATC built each of the models used in this 10-Year Assessment.
 Discussion items include topics such as load forecasting, reinforcements and new generation to include in models, system load levels, import levels, and system bias scenarios.

 During the network assessment of our transmission system, we performed simulations on a variety of models.
-ATC not only uses these models to identify where constraints or system limitations may exist, but we also use these models to test the robustness of potential system reinforcements.
+ATC not only uses these models to identify where constraints or system limitations may exist, we also use these models to test the robustness of potential system reinforcements.
 Where system limitations exist, they were identified for NERC Categories P0 through P7 contingencies using the ATC Transmission System Planning Criteria.

 The system performance analyses represented in this 10-Year Assessment includes steady state power flow analyses and dynamic stability simulations.
 Multiple outage impacts, economic planning evaluations, generator interconnection impacts, distribution interconnection impacts, asset renewal plans and short circuit study results were also gathered to complete the assessment.